Most patients walk into our practice on either zero supplements or 18 supplements. Neither is right.

 • Over 100: time to ease up.

-Dosing that actually works: Most adults need 2,000–5,000 IU/day of vitamin D3 to reach the 50–80 range.
+Dosing that actually works: Most adults need 2,000 to 5,000 IU/day of vitamin D3 to reach the 50 to 80 range.
 The exact dose depends on starting level, body weight, sun exposure, and absorption.
-Pair with 100–200 mcg of K2 (MK-7) — K2 directs the calcium D mobilizes into bone rather than soft tissue.
+Pair with 100 to 200 mcg of K2 (MK-7).
+K2 directs the calcium D mobilizes into bone rather than soft tissue.

 Take with a fatty meal.
 Vitamin D is fat-soluble; absorption on an empty stomach is poor.